DiscordAnalytics/docs/en/reference/goals/README.md

 <figure><img src="../.gitbook/assets/goals_list.png" alt=""><figcaption><p>Goals page location</p></figcaption></figure>

-{% hint style="danger" %}
-Please note that all this goals are based on your bot's current stats and that you may well lose some of them overnight!
+[hint warn]Please note that all this goals are based on your bot's current stats and that you may well lose some of them overnight![endhind]
-{% endhint %}

 ## Guilds goals

 To complete these goals, you must have a certain number of guilds.

-{% hint style="info" %}
-These goals are based on the day's stats and are precise.
+[hint info]These goals are based on the day's stats and are precise.[endhind]
-{% endhint %}

 | Goal title           | Required guilds count | Difficulty |
 | -------------------- | --------------------- | ---------- |